 Sticking to a sleep schedule is just like shaping any other habit, it takes time and effort.
 On average, a habit takes about 66 days to form.
 Keep this in mind when trying and sticking to anything new.

-It all takes commitment and work, but then most important things in life do.
+It all takes commitment and work, but then the most important things in life do.
 And getting into the habit of a sleep schedule?
 Never underestimate how important of action this can be to your overall well-being.

 According to Everyday Health magazine, your brain releases hormones that make you sleepy and awake at certain times.
 [1] The more you stick to a regular schedule, the stronger those sleep and wake signals get (meaning, you spend less time trying to fall asleep or tossing and turning).

-It's Time to Sleep Better
+It's Time to Improve Your Sleep Quality

 Health Benefits of a Sleep Schedule